 Greens Organic

-Greens Organic offers a great selection of vegan, vegetarian and gluten-free options and is located right in the city center.
+Greens Organic offers a great selection of vegan, vegetarian and gluten-free options and is located right in the city centre.

 Green Point Vegan

 Green Point Vegan has been reviewed as the “best place for vegans in Cusco!”
-They have a great set lunch menu for about $4 which includes a soup, a salad, a main meal, drink, and dessert.
+They have a great set lunch menu for about $4, which includes a soup, a salad, a main meal, a drink, and dessert.

 Organika